ajayrandhawa/Ionic3-Php-Rest-API-Address-Book/README.md

 2. Edit Server API URL in src/providers/auth-service.ts
 3. Copy Backend Folder in Xammp (Apache Server).
 4. Edit Config.php file and set value of your Apache server, database server, password etc.
 5. Restore Database file or Create Database using this Query.
-And Connect to youur API Config.
+And Connect to your API Config.

 ```
 CREATE TABLE `adbook` (